-- Complete the research within one year.
-No-cost extensions will not be offered.
-APL funds must be spent by the end of the federal government fiscal year and must be on trajectory to meet that deadline by August of the given year.
+- Complete research within one year.
+No-cost extensions will not be offered and funds remaining at the end of the one-year period will be returned to the Institute/APL.

-- Submit a joint proposal for external research funding through HEMI or APL within one year of completion of the project.
+- Submit a proposal for external research funding through HEMI within one year of completion of the project.

-- Acknowledge the support of HEMI and APL in publications or presentations resulting from this research project.
+- Acknowledge the support of HEMI/APL in publications or presentations as a result of this award.

 - Narrative – Not to exceed 3 pages.
 Must include the following:

 - Statement of the Problem or Area of Investigation

 - Project Goals and Objectives – Include the research objectives and/or technique or tool developments that will be accomplished during the HEMI/APL Seed Grant project phase.

 - Future Funding and Goals – State how this project will help the proposing team attract new or additional external funding following the HEMI/APL Seed Grant project phase.
 Which funding agencies and programs will be approached with future proposals?